JasmineA04/ArchLinux-Project-Documentation/README.md

 	````

 # Discussed Installation Problems
-- When transitioning from USB to Windows.
-I accidentally deleted both from my device, which meant I had to take it to where I bought my computer to see if it could be fixed.
+- When transitioning from USB to Windows, I accidentally deleted both from my device, which meant I had to take it to where I bought my computer to see if it could be fixed.
 I then found out that I wasn't supposed to do that.
 - When installing packages, I kept getting errors because the partition was full.
 I had to increase the partition size by resizing it.
 - When verifying the boot mode, there were no results.
 I forgot to change the settings to accept the UEFI feature.
 After checking the UEFI box and booting the VM, I checked again and it worked.
 - After rebooting the VM at the end of the installation, I forgot to change the device order and started downloading packages to the Arch-Linux ISO instead of the ArchVM.vdi.
 After deleting the Arch Linux ISO, I logged into the VDI and was able to save my changes and view my graphical environment.